Scott Detrow: Career

 Detrow began his career as a statehouse reporter for NPR member stations WITF and KQED.
 He also reported on energy policy in Pennsylvania for NPR's StateImpact project.
 He won a national Murrow Award for reporting on the deployment of a Pennsylvania National Guard brigade to Iraq.
 He also won a DuPont-Columbia Silver Baton for covering Pennsylvania's hydraulic fracturing boom.

 He joined NPR in 2015, where he covered Congress and the 2016 and 2020 presidential elections.
 He became a White House correspondent in 2020.
 In 2021, he produced Sacred Ground, a documentary on the 20th anniversary of the Flight 93 tragedy, in partnership with WITF.
 In 2022, he guest-hosted All Things Considered on location from Ukraine.

 He began hosting All Things Considereds weekend episodes on June 24, 2023, replacing Michel Martin.
 From November 2023 to November 2024 he hosted Trump's Trials, a limited-run NPR podcast that covered the various criminal proceedings against former President Donald Trump.

 In September 2025, after longtime All Things Considered host Ari Shapiro announced his departure from NPR, Detrow was moved from the weekend to the weekday edition of the show.

 Detrow regularly hosts NPR's special coverage of major news events, including the 2024 assassination attempt on President Trump, and the 2025 papal conclave that elected Pope Leo XIV.
+Both of those broadcasts won an Edward R. Murrow Award for Breaking News Coverage.